 Problem Statement

-The problem this study will address is the lack of understanding on the relationship between a leader’s spiritual formation and transformational leadership practices.
+The problem is a lack of understanding of the relationship between church leaders’ spiritual formation and transformational leadership practices.
 While there has been an abundance of research on Transformational Leadership (TL), further research needs to investigate the relationship between the spiritual formation of a leader and TL practices (Taladay & Panesar-Aguilar, 2021).Though some academic articles have touched upon the spiritual beliefs of leaders and impact upon their decision making, there is a clear evasion within the literature in addressing the role which religion and or a leader’s spiritual beliefs, have upon leadership (Gaitho, 2019).

 Purpose Statement